RISC-KC/basic_rv32s/guidelines/development_log.md

 What remains now is to verify the datapath to ensure Zaamo works correctly.
 With that, the A extension will be finished, and I’ll move on to preparations for OS bring-up.
-At the very least… for the OS, I need virtual memory and I/O (including GUI).
-And while implementing those two, the privileged levels should naturally get implemented too…
+At the very least... for the OS, I need virtual memory and I/O (including GUI).
+And while implementing those two, the privileged levels should naturally get implemented too...
-hmm…
+hmm...

 ### [2025.05.02.]